rowe1234/Raindio/README.md

 # [Raindio]

-A Minecraft shader pack with core logic assisted by DeepSeek AI.
+A Minecraft shader pack with core logic assisted by Claude Code and Gemini.
 Visual styles inspired by:

 - **Water** – referenced from Wisdom Shaders